-(2) Amortized to interest expense over the life of the associated beneficial interests.
+(2) Amortized to interest expense based upon the actual repayments of the associated beneficial interests issued to third parties.

 For financial statement reporting purposes, we consolidate the underlying trusts in our resecuritization transactions and, as such, no gain or loss is recorded.
 Since the underlying trusts are consolidated, we take the view that the resecuritization is effectively a financing of the Non-Agency MBS sold resulting in the Senior Bonds being presented in our consolidated financial statements as securitized debt.